How Many Days to Spend in Yosemite

 - Distance: 11.5 miles (full loop); 7.2 miles (half-loop)

 - Difficulty: Moderate (because of the length – minimal elevation gain/loss)

 - Trailhead: We started at Yosemite Village though it’s recommended to start at Lower Yosemite Falls (shuttle stop #6)

 Drive Through Yosemite Valley

-Another option that I would consider is joining a small tour group for a day.
+Another option is to join a small tour group for the day.
 While I would prefer to be outside walking or biking, I wouldn’t mind riding around in a small van where someone else had to deal with parking.
 I do think this would be a great way to get an overview of the park, see the sites, learn some history & background, and then decide which areas to explore further on future days.
 Joining a group like this is also a great way to get around not having a day-use permit.

 Day 3: The Mist Trail to Vernal & Nevada Falls

 If you do one hike in Yosemite make it this one!